BloYoMind/United-States-Inflation-Calculator/README.md

 # United States Inflation Calculator
-This is an open source python inflation calculator for the United States that goes back to 1800 with accurate Goverment Data Download the python file and run the command:
+This is an open source python inflation calculator for the United States that goes back to 1800 with accurate Goverment Data before you download the program, run the command in command prompt:
 *pip install pandas*
 This is the only library you will need.
 The inflation data is already added, and it goes back to the year 1800.
 I will update it to the next year each december.